wasundefined/CS-GO-Knife-Changer/README.md

 > Secondly run the executable and wait for it to launch.

+> Make sure that your keyboard language is set to TR/TURKISH

 > After it launches click on the "Enable Knife Changer" in the "Activation" tab.

 > You can also enable "Bhop" if u wish.